 For comments, complaints or praise about NHS services, the complaints page on the NHS Choices website gives details of your rights and how to make a complaint.
 You can get advice from the Patient Advice and Liaison Service (PALS) of the relevant NHS Trust – further details are on their websites.

-You can also leave feedback via the Patient Opinion website which allows patients to share their experiences of health care.
+You can also leave feedback via the Care Opinion website which allows patients to share their experiences of health care.
 By sharing your experiences this will help improve local health services.
 You can also read about other people’s experiences of local services.

 For comments, complaints or praise about adults and children’s social care services in the Hull, contact the complaints manager at Hull City Council.